Mental Health Visa Sponsorship Jobs in Maryland

 Which visa types are most common for mental health roles in Maryland?

-The H-1B is the most common visa for licensed clinical social workers, psychiatrists, and psychologists, as these roles typically require a relevant master's or doctoral degree meeting specialty occupation criteria.
+The H-1B visa is the most common visa for licensed clinical social workers, psychiatrists, and psychologists, as these roles typically require a relevant master's or doctoral degree meeting specialty occupation criteria.
 The J-1 visa is widely used for psychiatry residency and fellowship programs at Maryland's academic medical centers.
 Some employers in shortage areas also support J-1 Conrad 30 waivers, which allow physicians to remain in the U.S. after completing J-1 obligations by committing to work in underserved communities.

 Which cities in Maryland have the most mental health visa sponsorship jobs?